cloudikeme/end-to-end-observability-on-kubernetes-using-opentelemetry/README.md

 **Here's a breakdown of the OpenTelemetry Collector's core components:**

-* **Receivers:**  The entry point for your telemetry data.
+* **Receivers:**  The entry point for my telemetry data.
 They gather data from various sources, such as:
     - **Applications:**  Instrumented with OpenTelemetry SDKs.
     - **Infrastructure:** Metrics and logs from systems like Kubernetes or Prometheus.
     - **Protocols:** Data received via protocols like OTLP (OpenTelemetry Protocol), Zipkin, or Jaeger.

     Receivers convert the collected data into a standardized format called **pData** (pipeline data) for use within the Collector.

 * **Processors:** Act as the transformation layer.
-They manipulate the pData received from Receivers, allowing you to:
+They manipulate the pData received from Receivers, allowing me to:
     - **Filter data:** Include or exclude specific data points based on defined criteria.
     - **Enrich data:** Add valuable context or metadata to improve analysis.
     - **Transform data:**  Modify data formats or values to meet specific requirements.